 Months of entry

-The programme is designed for individuals of any professional background in international organisations, public administration, transnational organisations and private sector companies who are involved in the HRD and capacity planning aspects of organisations in developing and transitional countries.
-These may include managers of HRD/training/learning, HRD and education planning in government administration; direct trainers, staff of training centres, consultants involved in change projects, consultants involved in community development; NGO managers and line managers concerned with the development of their staff.
+The course is ideal for individuals of any professional background in international organisations, public administration, transnational organisations and private sector companies who are involved in the HRD, leadership and capacity planning aspects of organisations in developing and transitional countries.

 Information for international students

 Applicants whose first language is not English should meet the following language requirements: